newrelic-experimental/newrelic-sketch-java/README.md

 * Full "double" range, including subnormal numbers are supported, at all meaningful scales (-11 to 52, inclusive).

 With a reasonable default number of buckets of 320, a histogram can fit a dataset with contrast (maxValue / minValue) up to 1M at scale 4, for a 2.17% relative error.
 Here contrast = 2 ^ (numBuckets / 2^scale).
-When contrast is smaller, the histogram will reach even higher scales.
-The histogram defaults to an initial scale of 12, with 0.0085% relative error.
-This is the highest resolution in default config, because a histogram can only downscale from its initial scale.
-These defaults meet most telemetry use cases.
-This effectively achieves zero configuration.
+The memory cost of 320 buckets is modest.
+Because NrSketch uses variable size counters, and most use cases need no more than 4 bytes per bucket count, the in memory footprint of an NrSketch is typically less than 320 * 4 = 1280 bytes.
+The included serializer uses [varint](https://en.wikipedia.org/wiki/Variable-length_quantity) to encode the counters, which is even more space efficient.
+Serialized size is often just a few hundred bytes.
+At this level of cost, many use cases will not need to override the default max number of buckets.
+The default no argument constructor will often just work.

+NrSketch defaults to an initial scale of 20.
+At this scale and below, bucket index can fit into a signed 32 bit integer.
+This makes the generated histogram compatible with systems where index is limited to 32 bit, even though nrSketch itself can go all the way to scale 52 and 64 bit index.
+The relatively high initial scale makes sure that the default config works from very low contrast to very high contrast dataset.
+Typically within the first a few values in the dataset, nrSketch can quickly downscale to fit the dataset.
+Because nrSketch can downscale multiple scales at once, the cost to fit high contrast is small.
+For example, if the first value is 1, the second value is 5, nrSketch can downscale directly from the initial scale of 20 to scale 7, where the max dataset contrast is 5.6 at the default 320 buckets.
+In most cases, you will not need to override the default initial scale.

 Note that contrast is ratio of maxValue / minNonZeroValue in a dataset.
 It is not the absolute value of max value.
 For example, the datasets of [1, 1M] and [10, 10M] both have a contrast of 1M.
 The value of 0 does not fall into any of the indexed buckets.
 It has its own special counter.

-The memory cost of 320 buckets is modest.
-Because NrSketch uses variable size counters, and most use cases need no more than 4 bytes per bucket count, the in memory footprint of an NrSketch is typically less than 320 * 4 = 1280 bytes.
-Various methods can be used to further compress the the size when serializing the counters to disk or network.
-Serialized form often takes only a few hundred bytes per histogram.

 ## NrSketch API